Last Updated on 05/07/2023 by secretmoona

 The Olle Trails was created in 2007 by a journalist, Seo Myung-Sook, following her pilgrimage trail to Santiago de Compostela (Spain).
 She was so inspired by her trip and the walk that once back in Jeju, she decided that Koreans also needed a similar hiking course.

-The trails designed both to create safe walks and show less popular or visited part of the island became popular with locals and international visitors.
-Now more than 10 years after it was created the Olle Trails is one of the reasons many people visit the island yearly.
+The trails were designed both to create safe walks and show less popular or visited parts of the island became popular with locals and international visitors.
+Now more than 10 years after it was created, the Olle Trails are one of the reasons many people visit the island yearly.

 Why you should do the Jeju Olle Trails?

-Whether you like hiking or not, the olle trails is a must-do while you’re in Jeju.
+Whether you like hiking or not, the Olle trails are a must-do while you’re in Jeju.
 The trail offers great sightseeing opportunities and a chance to be in sync with nature.
 We were able to experience Jeju’s natural beauty and discover places that we wouldn’t have otherwise.

 When you visit somewhere new, you are prone to focus only on the top attractions.
 Thus, you sometimes miss out on some unspoiled parts.
 Another reason to do the trail is that it costs nothing and doesn’t require anything other than your two feet.
 Some of the routes even have wheelchair-friendly paths.

 How to choose the best Jeju Olle trail?

 Choosing the perfect trail can be difficult if you are doing this for the first time.
 However, the Olle Trail’s official website is a great resource where you can find out all the information about the different routes, distances, difficulty etc… Another website – Jeju Olle Trail Guide – provides useful guided tours for each section of the trail.
 There’s also a downloadable PDF guidebook you can get prior to your walk.

 Walking the trail cost absolutely nothing, and you can do as many as you want.
 Some people like to do the whole trail, but some just pick and choose the ones they are interested in.